armollica/TableShaper/examples/filtering/README.md

 ### Slicing

-Sometimes you know the specific rows you want to remove.
+Sometimes you know the specific rows you want to keep or remove.
 You can use slice-based filtering for this.

 To do this you specify a range of indexes following this format: `start:end`.
 It's a one-based index.
 The first row starts at one, not zero.
 Indexes are inclusive.
 The start row, the end row and all rows in-between will be included.